 Ethylene glycol — not propylene glycol — is the active compound in most automobile radiator anti-freeze solutions, and is toxic to animals and humans when ingested.
 Propylene glycol has a different molecular structure, giving it different properties and allowing it to be used safely in animal feed, except for cats, as well as in human foods, such as cake mixes, salad dressings, soft drinks, popcorn, food coloring, fat-free ice cream and sour cream.

+The Huntsville Item.
 “J. M. Smucker Completes Acquisition of Big Heart Pet Brands.”

-The Huntsville Item.
 25 March 2015.

 Baker, Dave.
 “No, These Treats Have Not Been Recalled — Despite the Rumors.”